 STEP 2: Submit Renewal Application

 Required: BEFORE starting a renewal application online, proof of professional development must be entered and stored in your ANCC online account.
-To record professional development activities go to Maintain Certification: Track Professional Development with ANCC.
+To record professional development activities go to Track Professional Development with ANCC.
 Then return to renew online.